 Brian Hioe (丘琦欣) is a writer, editor, translator, activist, and DJ based out of Taipei.

 In 2014, he was one of the founders of New Bloom Magazine (破土), an online magazine covering activism and youth politics in Taiwan and the Asia Pacific that was founded after the Sunflower Movement, which he was a participant in as a student activist.
 From 2017 to 2018, he was Democracy and Human Rights Service Fellow at the Taiwan Foundation for Democracy, during which he assembled the Daybreak Project, a 400,000-word oral history archive and encyclopedia of the Sunflower Movement.
 Since 2019, after the wave of protests in Hong Kong later known as the Anti-ELAB Movement, he has been involved in Lausan (流傘), a collective of writers, researchers, activists, and artists engaging with Hong Kong’s political struggles.
 In 2020, he became one of the founding editors of the Brick House, a journalist-owned media collective, and arts and culture-focused platform No Man is an Island.
 He is currently a non-resident fellow at the University of Nottingham’s Taiwan Studies Programme.

-Hioe’s writing has been published in The Washington Post, The Nation, The Guardian, Dissent Magazine, The Diplomat, Art Forum, Disegno, The Mekong Review, Popula, China File, The China Policy Institute Blog, Taiwan Insight, and other publications.
+Hioe’s writing has been published in The Washington Post, The Nation, The Guardian, Dissent Magazine, The Diplomat, Art Forum, Disegno, Made in China Journal, The Mekong Review, Popula, China File, The China Policy Institute Blog, Taiwan Insight, and other publications.
 His writing focuses on contemporary politics, society, and the arts in Taiwan.

 Television and radio appearances by Hioe have included on Al-Jazeera, the BBC World Service, Channel NewsAsia, Democracy Now, Intelligence Squared, Metro News, Netflix, NZZ, Radio Radicale, RFI, RSI, RaiNews, The Spectator, and other programs.
 He regularly appears as a guest on the radio program, Taiwan This Week, on ICRT in Taiwan.